XJF2332/GOT-OCR-2-GUI/README-en.md

 1. If you want to use the command line, then use `CLI.py`.
 2. If you prefer a graphical interface, then use `GUI.py`.
-3. If you wish to modify language settings, then use `language-config-manager.py`.
+3. If you wish to modify language settings, then use `Language Config Manager.py`.
-4. If you want to perform automated rendering operations, run `python Renderer.py <image-path>` in the `cmd`, for
+4. If you want to perform automated rendering operations, ~~run `python Renderer.py <image-path>` in the `cmd`, for
    example: `python Renderer.py imgs\test.jpg`.
-You might need to create your own script using `subprocess` to automatically send commands to `cmd`.
+You might need to create your own script using `subprocess` to automatically send commands to `cmd`.~~
+4. If you want to perform automated rendering operations, then use `Renderer.py`, it will automatically render all `.jpg` and `.png` files in the `imgs` folder.

 > Those using the GUI can ignore this, but for those using the CLI, remember to place the images you want to OCR into
 > the `imgs` folder (the CLI currently only detects `.jpg` and `.png` files).